rackerlabs/rackspace-how-to/content/cloud-servers/install-gitlab-on-debian-10.md

 ### Install GitLab CE

-After you finish installing the dependencies, perform teh following steps:
+After you finish installing the dependencies, perform the following steps:

 1. Change directory to **/tmp**: